 Local governing bodies at present existing in the townships of Eccleston, Parr, Sutton, and Windle are various, inefficient and unsuited to the exigencies of the increasing population, trade and manufacture of those townships: and the economic, social and sanitary well-being of the district therein comprising, imperatively call for an improved form of Local Government which a Charter of Incorporation can alone supply.

-A public inquiry followed in 1866 conducted by Captain Donnelly and on January 30th, 1868 Queen Victoria granted the Charter of Incorporation to St.Helens.
-The St.Helens Improvement Act of 1869 was quickly passed and in 1889 St.Helens became a County Borough which granted the town additional powers.
-In 1974 an expanded Metropolitan Borough was created.
+A public inquiry followed in 1866 conducted by Captain Donnelly and on January 30th 1868 Queen Victoria granted the Charter of Incorporation to St.Helens.
+The St.Helens Improvement Act of 1869 was quickly passed and the St.Helens Borough coat of arms was granted in 1876 using the motto ‘Ex Terra Lucem’ (From the Ground Light).
+This lasted until 1974 when the Corporation became a Metropolitan Borough and a new coat of arms granted.

 How Sutton Was Viewed in the 19th Century